 Tenant Eviction Defenses in Virginia

-Although you may have a legitimate reason for evicting a tenant, the Virginia tenant may still choose to fight their removal in court.
-Some of the defenses the tenant may put up against the eviction in court include:
+Although the landlord may have a legitimate reason for evicting a resident, the Virginia tenant may still choose to fight their removal in the court hearing.
+Some of the defenses the tenant may put up against the eviction lawsuit in court include:

 - You tried evicting them yourself as the landlord.
-Regardless of the violation, a landlord can’t carry out the eviction themself.
-Doing things like blocking their access to the rental unit or shutting off utilities is illegal.
+A landlord can’t carry out the eviction themself.
+Doing things like blocking their access to the rental unit or shutting off services and utilities is illegal.

 - You didn’t follow the right eviction process.
 Making a procedural mistake might also derail the eviction process in Virginia.

-- The tenant remedied the violation.
-If, for example, the tenant paid all the due rent within five days of receiving written notice, then the landlord must stop further eviction proceedings.
+- The resident remedied the payment violation.
+If, for example, the tenant paid all the due rent within five days of receiving written notice, including late fees or additional costs as determined by the lease rules, then the landlord must stop the eviction proceedings once they have received the payment.

 - The eviction was an act of discrimination.
 Both Virginia tenancy laws and the Fair Housing Laws criminalize all acts of discrimination.
 The Federal Fair Housing Law makes it illegal for a Virginia residential landlord to discriminate against tenants based on the following 7 protected classes: race, color, disability, familial status, national origin, religion and sex.

 - The eviction was a retaliatory act.
-As a landlord, you cannot evict a tenant for exercising their rights such as their right to join or form a tenants’ union.
+As a landlord, you cannot remove a resident for exercising their rights such as their right to join or form a tenants’ union.

 Removal of the Virginia Tenant